openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It consists at least of the following sub claims:
-* `types`: REQUIRED.
+  * `type`: REQUIRED.
 JSON array as defined in (#authorization_jwt_vc_json).
 The credential issued by the issuer MUST at least contain the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 A JSON object as defined in (#authorization_jwt_vc_json).
 This object determines the optional claims to be added to the credential to be issued.

 The following is a non-normative example of a Credential Request with Credential format `jwt_vc_json`.